Cord (automobile): Hupmobile/Graham

 In 1940 ailing automakers Hupmobile and Graham-Paige tried to save money and revive the companies, by using the 810/812 body dies.
 Except for their similarity to the 810, their four-door sedans, the Hupp Skylark and the Graham Hollywood, were unremarkable.
 Retractable headlights gave way to plain headlight pods, and power came from a standard front-engine/rear-wheel drive design.
 While Hupp Motor Company built a few prototypes in 1939 that gained them sales orders for the 1939 model year they did not have the resources to manufacture the car.
 Graham Paige stepped in offering to build the Hupmobile Skylarks on a per piece contract basis.
 Graham built a combined 1850 units for sale in the 1940 model year.
 Hupmobile closed before the 1941 model came around.
 Of the 1850 cars produced in the 1940 model year by Graham only about 450 were the Hupmobile Skylarks.
 Graham continued to build the Hollywood late into 1941.
 They stopped production in November of that year having only built a rumored 1400 units.
-The Hollywood was powered by a supercharged Continental in line six making 124 HP, almost 50 less than the original supercharged Cord.
+The Hollywood was powered by a supercharged Continental inline six making 124 HP, almost 50 less than the original supercharged Cord.